hseera/get-System-Information/README.md

 ## Improvements

 * Currently only Windows OS Infomation is captured.
-In future, add similar information for Linux/Unix OS too.
+LinuxOSinfo script needs to cater for all flavour of Linux/Unix OS too.

 ## Authors